CMU-Senate/bylaws/bylaws.md

         #.
 Schedule, set the agenda for, and preside over regular meetings of the Member-at-Large Caucus;
         #.
 Preside over the Student Senator impeachment process;
         #.
 Notify any Student Senator or Member-at-Large when s/he is within one (1) absence of being removed from office;
         #.
-Notify any Student Senator or Member-at-Large when they are removed from their seat;
+Notify any Student Senator or Member-at-Large when s/he is removed from their seat;
         #.
 Designate a member of Student Senate to serve as temporary Student Senate Clerk, without pay, when the regular Student Senate Clerk is unable to fill the role;
         #.
 Coordinate with the Student Body Vice President for Organizations to nominate a representative of Student Senate to the Committee on Student Organizations and to the University Center Allocations Board;
     #.  __Constitutionally Assigned Duties of the Chair of Student Senate__: The following are responsibilities required of the Chair of Student Senate by the Carnegie Mellon University _Student Body Constitution_.
 The Chair of Student Senate is required to fulfill these duties, as described in the constitution, until such time as they are removed from that constitution.